US Aircraft Carrier Truman Trains With Norwegian Forces in the High North

 The Harry S. Truman Carrier Strike Group (HSTCSG) includes the guided-missile destroyers USS Jason Dunham and USS Stout.

-On 21 October, the two destroyers carried out routine maritime operations in the Barents Sea in international waters – while the aircraft carrier was operating in the North Sea.
+On 21 October, the two destroyers carried out routine maritime operations in international waters in the Barents Sea while the aircraft carrier was operating in the North Sea.

 “Stout and Jason Dunham entered the Barents Sea to build the U.S. Navy’s situational awareness in the austere Arctic environment and underscore our commitment to preserving a free and open Arctic,” said Rear Adm.
 Sean Bailey, Commander of the HSTCSG.

-The operations were also conducted to deter adversaries and practice campaigning in the Arctic, informs the US Naval Forces in Europe and points to Pentagon’s new Arctic strategy.
+The operations were also conducted to deter adversaries and practice campaigning in the Arctic, inform the US Naval Forces in Europe and point to the Pentagon’s new Arctic strategy.

 Reference is also made back to May 2020 when three US destroyers and a British frigate carried out a joint operations in the Barents Sea.
 At this time, US surface vessels had not operated in this area since the mid-1980s.